destination-earth/DestinE-DataLake-Lab/HOOK/Data_Processing_Alternatives/airflow/airflow-getting-started/docs/demo2.md

    is only readable before that happens.
 4. Crops to the AOI via `spatial_filter` (fast, no reprojection), then reprojects+resamples to the configured CRS/resolution via `.reproject()`.
+5. Restores the `time` coordinate if the reprojection backend dropped it (`_restore_dropped_time_coordinate`, demo2.py:254-276).
+The HEALPix backend rebuilds its output coords from scratch and keeps only a bare `time` *dimension*, so xarray substitutes a virtual integer index (0, 1, 2, ...) in its place; left uncorrected, the visualisation banner later misreads that index as Unix-epoch seconds and every frame's timestamp renders as `01/01/1970`.
+The rioxarray/EPSG:4326 backend already preserves the real `time` coordinate, so this step is a no-op for it.
-5. Selects the requested channels and writes a consolidated Zarr v2 file (`change_extension(nat_file, ".zarr")`), then re-opens it to verify variables/coordinates match and logs a storage-size comparison against the original `.nat`.
+6. Selects the requested channels and writes a consolidated Zarr v2 file (`change_extension(nat_file, ".zarr")`), then re-opens it to verify variables/coordinates match and logs a storage-size comparison against the original `.nat`.